-Each full-time employee shall be reimbursed for costs actually incurred not to exceed $200.00 during each calendar year of this agreement for eye examinations, prescription glasses and prescription contact lenses.
+Each full-time employee shall be reimbursed for costs actually incurred not to exceed $300.00 during each calendar year of this agreement for eye examinations, prescription glasses and prescription contact lenses for the employee, the employee’s spouse, and the employee’s children under the age of twenty-four (24).
 Such payment will be made upon presentation of a voucher/receipt for said expenses.

 Article XXIII - Savings Clause

 If any term, provision or condition of this contract is held to be unlawful, illegal or in violation of law by any federal, state of municipal legislation and/or court of competent jurisdiction the parties will confer in an effort to find suitable substitutions therefore, and the balance of the Agreement shall remain in full force and effect.

 Article XXIV - Retirement, Health And Medical Benefits

 The Authority shall provide post-retirement health benefits to full time employees and their dependents in accordance with the provisions of the New Jersey State Health Benefits Plan.
 Said benefits shall be provided to all employees who: (a) retire on a disability pension; (b) retire with 25 years or more of service credit in the State Health Benefits Plan and five (5) years of service with the Authority; or (c)retire on or after age 62 with fifteen (15) or more years of service with the Authority.

 The Authority shall provide at no cost to the employee, medical and health insurance coverage under the N.J.
 State Health Benefits Plan to cover full family responsibilities including the spouse of the employee and dependant children of the employee, including students up to age 23.